Brazilian red and white tarantula

-The Brazilian red and white tarantula (Nhandu chromatus) is a tarantula species that is native to Brazil.
+The Brazilian red and white tarantula (Vitalius chromatus) is a tarantula species that is native to Brazil.

 Description

-The Brazilian red and white tarantula (Nhandu chromatus) is a larger tarantula with a diagonal leg span of approximately 15–17 cm.
+The Brazilian red and white tarantula (Vitalius chromatus) is a larger tarantula with a diagonal leg span of approximately 15–17 cm.
 The Brazilian red and white tarantula is noted for its white striped legs, beige to grey prosoma, and the reddish hairs on the opisthosoma.
 Males and females look the same until the ultimate (final) molt of the males.
 At this point the male will exhibit sexual dimorphism in the form of a duller coloration and legginess.
 Additionally males will gain an embolus on the pedipalps and tibial apophysis (mating hooks).
 The Brazilian red and white tarantula is a terrestrial species that will often make a burrow or make use of an abandoned burrow.
 The Brazilian red and white tarantula is reputed to be quite defensive with its urticating hairs.

 Habitat

 The Brazilian red and white tarantula is found in the tropical forests and savannahs of Brazil.